The European Commission did not publish a new inverter ban on June 3. It published something more durable.

 Why This Matters More Than Another Europe-China Headline

 The EU has already spent weeks nudging the market away from a price-only reading of Chinese inverter competition.
-The site covered that shift in eu-solar-trade-defense-inverter-risk and eu-grid-funding-china-inverter-due-diligence: funding eligibility, cyber language, and origin scrutiny were already moving into the buyer file.
+The site covered that shift in EU solar trade-defense inverter risk: funding eligibility, cyber language, and origin scrutiny were already moving into the buyer file.

 What the June 3 roadmap adds is institutional weight.
 The European Commission is now saying that: